qmk/qmk_firmware/layouts/community/ergodox/dvorak_programmer_swe/readme.md

 You are ready to compile and flash the firmware!

 3. Build the firmware with:
-Run make in the root qmk folder just builds everything... takes a long time first time.
+Run the following in the root qmk folder: make KEYBOARD=ergodox_ez KEYMAP=dvorak_programmer_swe
-How to only build this layout?? make ergodox_ez:dvorak_programmer_swe  does not work!

 # Author